NIGHTMARE09/Expense-Tracker-App/README.md

 # Expense-Tracker-App
-A basic Expense Tracker app made with React and Redux.
+A basic Expense Tracker app made with React and Redux reducers to store and manage the state of expenses.